alvarofe/cassle/README.md

 -
 ###### OPTIONAL

 To configure for example a pin, to be protected against attacks to Facebook.
+The information provide may be fake since by now there is no way to extract such information securely.

 ```bash
 $ cd utils